tj800x/pony-base32/README.md

 digits; this is known as a block.
 RFC4648 compliant encoding requires that the resultant string be a full block, so "remainder blocks" are padded with '=' characters.

+This project is based on the Base64 component that is included in the Standard Pony Library.

 ## Code Samples

 ```pony